Professional edition active

 • For confirmation, biopsy

-Diagnosis of lymphocytic interstitial pneumonia is usually suspected in at-risk patients with compatible symptoms.
-Imaging tests and sometimes lung biopsy are done.
+Diagnosis of lymphoid interstitial pneumonia is usually suspected in at-risk patients with compatible symptoms.
+Imaging tests and sometimes lung biopsy are performed.

-Chest x-ray shows bibasilar linear reticular or nodular opacities, a nonspecific finding that is present in a number of pulmonary infections.
+Chest radiograph shows bibasilar linear reticular or nodular opacities, a nonspecific finding that is present in a number of pulmonary infections.
 Alveolar opacities, cysts, or both may be present in more advanced disease.

-HRCT of the chest is done and helps establish the extent of disease, define the hilar anatomy, and identify pleural involvement.
+HRCT of the chest should be performed to establish the extent of disease, define the hilar anatomy, and identify pleural involvement.
 HRCT findings are highly variable.
 Characteristic findings are centrilobular and subpleural nodules, thickened bronchovascular bundles, nodular ground-glass opacities, and cystic structures.

 Marked hypoxemia may occur.

-Bronchoalveolar lavage should be done to rule out infection and may reveal an increased number of lymphocytes.
+Bronchoalveolar lavage should be done to exclude infection and may reveal an increased number of lymphocytes.

 Lung biopsy with demonstration of expansion of the alveolar septae due to lymphocytic and other immune cell (plasma cell, immunoblastic, histiocytic) infiltrates is required for diagnosis in adults.
 Infiltrates appear occasionally along bronchi and vessels but most commonly along alveolar septa.
-Immunohistochemical staining and flow cytometry must be done on the tissue to distinguish LIP from primary lymphomas.
-In LIP, the infiltrate is polyclonal (both T and B cells), whereas other lymphomas produce monoclonal infiltrates.
+Immunohistochemical staining and flow cytometry must be done on the tissue to distinguish lymphoid interstitial pneumonia from primary lymphomas.
+In lymphoid interstitial pneumonia, the infiltrate is polyclonal (both T cells and B cells), whereas other lymphomas produce monoclonal infiltrates.
 Other common findings include germinal centers and multinucleated giant cells with noncaseating granulomas.

-The natural history and prognosis of LIP in adults are poorly understood.
-Spontaneous resolution, resolution after treatment with corticosteroids or other immunosuppressive drugs, progression to lymphoma, or development of pulmonary fibrosis with respiratory insufficiency may ensue.
-Five-year survival is 50 to 66%.
+The natural history and prognosis of lymphoid interstitial pneumonia in adults are poorly understood.
+Spontaneous resolution, resolution after treatment with glucocorticoids or other immunosuppressive medications, progression to lymphoma, or development of pulmonary fibrosis with respiratory insufficiency may ensue.
+The median survival is estimated to be 11.5 years (1).
 Common causes of death are infection, development of malignant lymphoma (5%), and progressive fibrosis.

 Key Points

-• Symptoms and signs tend to be nonspecific.
+• Symptoms and signs tend to be nonspecific but include cough and dyspnea.

-• Do high-resolution CT, bronchoalveolar lavage, and sometimes lung biopsy.
+• Perform a high-resolution CT, bronchoalveolar lavage, and sometimes lung biopsy.

 quizzes_lightbulb_red